wtraylor/modular_megafauna_model/docs/model.md

     - \f$_{max}\f$   = Maximum (body fat, fat mass, reproduction rate, …)

 Note that “mass” and “weight” are used interchangeably.

+### Units of Measurement
+- All forage values (e.g. available grass biomass, consumed forage) are *dry matter mass* in kilograms (`DMkg`).
+- Any forage per area (e.g. forage in a habitat) is `kgDM/km²`.
+- Herbivore-related mass values (e.g. body mass, fat mass) are also `kg`, but live mass (see \ref sec_body_mass_and_composition).
+- Population densities of herbivores are either in `kg/km²` or `ind/km²` (“ind” = “individuals”).
+- Digestibility values are interpreted as in-vitro digestibility (see \ref sec_energy_content).

+\remark
+The units of measurement were primarily chosen in a way to yield numbers broadly around zero for calculation.
+Floating point operations are most precise then, and the values can be printed in a text output table.
+When post-processing the output, you can convert to your units of choice, e.g. `ind/ha` instead of `ind/km²`.

 ---